gitter-badger/two-graves/INSTALL.txt

 books. `build.epub` will produce an epub for each book.
 The outputs of these build targets can be found in the `output` directory.

+The build target `release` will perform a `build.all` and also generate the `CHANGELOG.md` file for each source book.
+It does this by executing a bash script (or batch file on Windows) that formats the git commit log and prepends it to the `CHANGELOG.md` file. `git`, `sed`, `date`, and `cat` must be resolvable from the PATH for this script to work.

 # Customization

 ## Building a subset of the books